Updated: January 22, 2026

 Hotel Phone: +30 28210 86386

-This five-star boutique hotel, nestled in a 16th-century Venetian manor, exudes timeless elegance and centers around a tranquil courtyard.
-The rooms and suites preserve the building’s heritage with stone walls, arches, and dark wood beams, with two Superior Suites offering private terraces.
+This five-star boutique hotel is nestled in a 16th-century Venetian manor that centers around a tranquil courtyard.
+The rooms and suites preserve the building’s heritage with stone walls, arches, and dark wood beams, while two Superior Suites offer private terraces.
 Each room features Coco-Mat eco-mattresses, a pillow menu, Molton Brown products, and twice-daily maid service.
-Guests enjoy an a la carte breakfast with Cretan specialties, available in the courtyard or served in-room.
-Beautiful location in the historic Jewish Quarter, close to the medieval Etz Hayyin Synagogue and a short walk from Kiutsuk Hasan Mosque, on the south side of the port.
+An a la carte breakfast with Cretan specialties is available in the courtyard or served in-room.
+The hotel sits in a beautiful location in the historic Jewish Quarter, close to the medieval Etz Hayyim Synagogue and a short walk from Kiutsuk Hasan Mosque.

 3. Domus Renier Boutique Hotel